 "Some landlords will act reasonably, so always approach them first.
-They may ask you to find a replacement, or to give them regular access to the apartment so they can market it and show it to prospective tenants themselves,” says tenant attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan (and another Brick sponsor).
+They may ask you to find a replacement, or to give them regular access to the apartment so they can market it and show it to prospective tenants themselves,” says Sam Himmelstein, a tenant attorney and partner at the Manhattan law firm Himmelstein, McConnell, Gribben, Donoghue & Joseph (and another Brick sponsor).

 While ending a lease early is pretty common in the world of real estate, and there is no standardized policy on lease breaks, most larger landlords will have some kind of general rule and process.
 Smaller, independent landlords tend to respond more on a case-by-case basis.

-“Big landlords all have a process because they’ve been asked it a thousand times,” says Phil Horigan, founder of Leasebreak, a marketplace of short term rentals.
+“Big landlords all have a process because they’ve been asked it a thousand times,” says Phil Horigan, founder of Leasebreak, a listings site for short term rentals.
 “They’ll say, ‘Sure, we allow it.
 And there’s a very specific way to do it.’”

-Gus Waite, a broker with Dwellworks Property Advisors, advises asking your landlord “for any suggestions they might have that would allow you to get out of the lease.
+Gus Waite, managing broker with Station Cities, advises asking your landlord “for any suggestions they might have that would allow you to get out of the lease.
 They may keep you on the hook until they re-rent it, they may ask you to find a qualified tenant, or they may let you out with a penalty.”